-AI for the firms that price and pay risk.
+AI for the firms that underwrite and pay risk.

 Carriers, MGAs, brokers, claims tech, insurtech.
 AI investment here has to clear model risk management practices that predate the LLM era, and the next wave of underwriting and claims automation has to survive regulatory scrutiny on day one.